HoaxParagon/sega-genesis-wireless/README.md

 #### PLANS
 will have a 3d printed body
 is wireless, uses RF24L01
-will be using a joystick for the left side D-pad
+~~will be using a joystick for the left side D-pad~~
+I dropped the idea of an joystick for D-pad when I changed the in/out of the radio to a single state byte.
+I may decide on doing a version with the joystick for a more universal appeal but not today.
-no plans right now to implement XYZ buttons
+no plans right now to implement XYZ buttons.
+NOTE: my controllers have xyz but I won't be interfacing with them
 pressing all three buttons, ABC, together will reset/calibrate joystick

 #### NOTES